GFA-DIU/OpenSource4Impact/README.md

 - clarify costs/staff responsibilities for hosting and maintenance, if there is no one then get a contract with a provider for that
 - clarify....

-### Project complexity
-- The FC cycle (maybe to a lesser degree for TC) is really meant to implement complicated projects.
-- IT projects easily get complicated (a la Cynefin) with many stakeholders, fast technology cycles, complex technology.
-- So does Open Source make the project too complicated or is able to handle this?
-- How is the complexity integrated into the implementation phase ?
-- This is most likely part of the discovery phase ?